ebrensi/heatflask/README.md

 Note:
 One thing that's different between deploying on the web versus locally is that when you run Flask locally for development, you use `flask run` or `python run` to use Flask's built in web-server.
 When you deploy for real on the web, Flask's development server doesn't cut it, so we use gunicorn.
 This happens behind the scenes, as Heroku automaticall installs everything in `requirements.txt` and `Procfile` specifies to use gunicorn.

+Note: Heroku has a free scheduler add-on in the add-ons section of your app's settings, that you can use to regularly run `gcexport-db.py` to automatically download the latest activities.